makepkg

 depends, makedeps

-Runtime and build-time dependencies. tux(8) uses these for dependency resolution. makedeps are only needed during build and can be auto-removed.
+Runtime and build-time dependencies. uses these for dependency resolution. makedeps are only needed during build and can be auto-removed.

 depends=(openssl curl)